-- In November 2014, NRR management began holding periodic meetings to discuss open licensing actions, develop alignment on the best approaches for completing those actions, and monitor licensing performance. - In October 2016, NRR replaced the existing software used to manage and monitor licensing reviews with a newly developed software package called the Reactor Program System Licensing/Workload Management software.
+- In November 2014, NRR management began holding periodic meetings to discuss open licensing actions, develop alignment on the best approaches for completing those actions, and monitor licensing performance. - In October 2016, NRR replaced the existing software used to manage and monitor licensing reviews with a newly developed software package called the Reactor Program System-Licensing/Workload Management software.
 This system has the capability to better track RAI issuance and status. - NRR performed an internal audit of a sample of RAIs issued between April and December 2016 and found that the overall adherence to quality, timeliness, and process expectations was satisfactory.
 The audit team identified areas for continued improvement and recommended increased staff training on the RAI guidance, development of staff job aids, and consideration of modifications to staff guidance to better reflect the reactor license renewal and non-power utilization facilities licensing processes. - On January 2, 2018, in response to the recommendations from the internal audit, NRR management issued a tasking memorandum to the staff with four specific actions to address the audit findings: (1) provide mandatory RAI refresher training for applicable NRR, the Office of Nuclear Security and Incident Response (NSIR), and the Office of New Reactors (NRO) staff and branch chiefs, (2) evaluate existing RAI job aid for applications to other divisions, (3) formalize use of NRR guidance, as applicable, for reactor license renewal and non-power utilization facilities, and (4) conduct subsequent RAI quality reviews.
 The staff and branch chiefs completed the RAI refresher training in early April 2018.
-The staff is evaluating the applicability of the RAI job aid and guidance enhancement for reactor license renewal and non-power utilization facilities.
+On May 18, 2018, the staff completed the RAI refresher training.
+The staff is evaluating the applicability of the RAI job aid and has developed a draft process for conducting subsequent RAI audits.
+The staff is considering updating existing license renewal guidance and developing new guidance for non-power utilization facilities.